shajedulislam/ud_widgets/README.md

 # UD WIDGETS

 A flutter package with collection of simplified widgets that will make your application development faster.
-Flutter widgets has been used and customized in a way so that you can easily use them.
+Flutter widgets has been used and customized in a way so that you can easily use them in your application.

-[Note : This is a preview release.
-You can use it but pardon if you face any errors or bugs]

 ## Widgets

 - UdText